 Attics, crawl spaces, and chimneys resemble similar spaces found in nature that raccoons use to make dens.
 Generally, a female raccoon will make a den during breeding season.
 In Illinois, raccoon breeding season lasts from January through March and peaks in February.
 Most baby raccoons are born in April or early May.

 If you hear loud thumping and chittering noises during the first half of the year or see a raccoon active during the day, you likely have a family of raccoons in your home.
 While adorable and clever, raccoons carry health risks to you and your family.
-Raccoons are a known rabies carrier and across the Illinois test positive for raccoon roundworm, a parasite that may be life-threatening to people and pets.
+Raccoons are a known rabies carrier and across the Illinois test positive for raccoon roundworm, a parasite that may be life-threatening to people and pets

-There are 13 bat species commonly found in Illinois, and all are protected by under the Wildlife Code (520 ILCS 5/1.1) Bats are an important part of the ecosystem (a single bat can consume 3,000 insects in one night!),
+There are 13 bat species commonly found in Illinois, and all are protected by under the Wildlife Code (520 ILCS 5/1.1) Bats are an important part of the ecosystem (a single bat can consume 3,000 insects in one night!

+).
 You can remove a bat from a living space you actively use at any time.
 If a bat colony is in a non-living space (attic), bat removal can only take place

 Bats are known vectors for rabies, but the greatest risk is from guano.
 The accumulation of bat guano can weaken home structures.
 Mold that leads to Histoplasma can grow in bat guano.

 land.
 Squirrels break into Chicago attics to escape cold weather and raise their young.
 Once indoors, the pests will gnaw on walls, insulation, and wiring.
 Their constant chewing can damage property and even create a fire hazard.
 A squirrel may also shelter fleas and ticks in their fur.

 Rodent Pest Control in Chicago

-Norway rats live in colonies and enter Chicago suburb homes to find meals and warmth.
+live in colonies and enter Chicago suburb homes to find meals and warmth.
 The stronger rat colonies get the better locations.
 If your home has plentiful resources (food, shelter, water), you might be attracting large rat colonies.
 Norway rat infestations usually occur in crawl spaces and basements.

 Once inside, Norway rats and other rodent pests like mice pollute pantries and kitchens with droppings which can lead to illnesses.
 Rodents also cause damage by gnawing on wood, wiring, and other materials.

 Any gaps or cracks (larger than 1/4 of an inch) in home foundations and siding can allow rats inside.
 Norway rats are burrowing pests, so tracks or tunnels in yards

 The most effective means of rat control is trapping and sealing your home.